nickbattle/vdmj/examples/quickcheck/README.md

 	a : T = getSet(0, MAX_T);
 ```

+An initial ranges file can be created with the "quickcheck" or "qc" command, using `>filename` as the name.
+This will create one line for every bind in the PO list, but the sets will be blank.
-The "quickcheck" or "qc" command will then exercise POs with the set of nats and Ts given as the type binds
+After the sets are provided, the "quickcheck" or "qc" command can use the updated range file to exercise POs
+with the sets given as the type binds.
-in "ranges".

 ```
 	> quickcheck
-	Usage: quickcheck <ranges file> [<PO numbers>]
+	Usage: quickcheck [>]<ranges file> [<PO numbers>]

+	> quickcheck >qcfile
+	Wrote 2 ranges to qcfile
-	> qc ranges
+	>

+	... edit the sets in qcfile here, then...

-	PO# 1, Result = true
+	> qc qcfile                 -- Try every PO, or provide a list of numbers PO# 1, Result = true
 	PO# 2, Result = true
 	PO# 3, Result = true